Learner Tien: 2024: First Challenger title & ATP quarterfinal

-2025: Major, Masters fourth rounds, top 5 wins, first ATP title, top 30
+2025: Australian Open fourth round, NextGen champion

 Ranked No. 121, Tien made his Australian Open debut after qualifying into the main draw.
 He defeated Camilo Ugo Carabelli in the first round for his maiden Grand Slam win.
 Next, he upset fifth seed Daniil Medvedev, for his first top 10 and top 5 win, after winning the 10-point tiebreaker in the fifth set, in a 4 hours and 50 minutes match that ended at 3 am in Melbourne.
 At 19 years old he became the youngest American player to reach the third round of the tournament in 35 years, since Pete Sampras in 1990.
-Tien defeated Corentin Moutet in straight sets to reach the fourth round of a Grand Slam for the first time in his career and moved into the top 100 in the singles rankings.
+Tien defeated Corentin Moutet in straight sets to reach the fourth round of a major for the first time in his career and moved into the top 100 in the singles rankings.
 With the win, he became the second-youngest American man to reach the fourth round at the Australian Open in the Open Era (after Sampras), and the youngest player since Rafael Nadal in 2005.
 His run ended with a loss to Lorenzo Sonego, in four sets.

-At the 2025 Abierto Mexicano Telcel he qualified for the main draw and defeated top seed and world No. 2 Alexander Zverev, recording his biggest win by ranking, to reach his first ATP 500-level quarterfinal.
-He became the youngest American man to beat a Top 3 player since 2001, when Andy Roddick, who was 18 years old at the time, defeated a No. 1-ranked Gustavo Kuerten in the third round of the Canadian Masters.
+At the Mexican Open he qualified for the main draw and defeated top seed and world No. 2 Alexander Zverev, recording his biggest win by ranking, to reach his first ATP 500-level quarterfinal.
+He became the youngest American man to beat a Top 3 player since 2001, when Andy Roddick, who was 18 years old at the time, defeated a No. 1-ranked Gustavo Kuerten in the third round of the Canadian Open.
 He was also the youngest man since 2022 to defeat a No. 3-ranked Zverev in the Madrid final, when Carlos Alcaraz, a younger 19 at the time, did it.
-As a result he moved into the top 70 in the singles rankings on 3 March 2025.
+As a result he moved into the top 70 in the singles rankings on March 3, 2025.

-Tien reached the fourth round of an ATP Masters 1000 for the first time in his career, at the 2025 National Bank Open, upsetting 22nd seed and local favorite Denis Shapovalov en route.
+Tien reached the fourth round of an ATP 1000 for the first time in his career, at the Canadian Open, upsetting 22nd seed and local favorite Denis Shapovalov en route.
 He became the youngest American to reach the round of 16 at the Masters level since a 19-year-old Frances Tiafoe in 2017 Cincinnati.

-Tien won his first ATP Tour title at the Moselle Open after defeating Cameron Norrie, reaching the top 30 at world No. 28 on 10 November 2025.
+Tien won his first ATP Tour title at the Moselle Open after defeating Cameron Norrie, reaching the top 30 at world No. 28 on November 10, 2025.
+He also became the first American teenager to lift an ATP trophy since Andy Roddick, in 2002.

+Tien defeated Alexander Blockx to lift the 2025 Next Gen ATP Finals trophy, after having reached the final previously at the event in 2024.